 The results of a facelift do not go away, but the aging process doesn’t stop.
 You will eventually continue to show age in your face as you get older.
 The good news is that you will probably always look younger than if you had not undergone a facelift.

 Face life surgery is considered elective and is normally not covered by insurance.
-You may have extenuating circumstances that qualify for insurance coverage, so speak with our friendly administration staff at the Few Institute.

 It depends on where the stitches are.
 The first set, the forward facing ones, should come out in about 5 days and the rest (e.g. behind the ear) in about 10 days.